fcamara7/GeneidTRAINerDocker/README.md

 ## - IMPORTANT - An actual **training set** for geneidTRAINer should:

 a) be made up of at least **400-500** protein-coding gene models (and up to **~2500** sequences).
-Adding more sequences is possible but will most likely not results in improvements in the newly generated parameter file.
+Adding more sequences is possible but will most likely not result in improvements in the newly generated parameter file.

 b) contain a large proportion of **multi-exonic** genes (in order for geneid to accurately model the splice sites)